princeali415/Backend-Project-Managment-System/README.md

     * LAST_MODIFIED_DATE Timestamp

 * ROLE_TYPES
-    * ROLE_TYPE_ID primary key, not null Long (one role type to many problems)
+    * ROLE_TYPE_ID primary key, not null Long
     * ROLE_TYPE String (either developer or project manager)

 * PROBLEM_TYPES
-    * PROBLEM_TYPE_ID primary key, not null Long (one problem type to many problems)
+    * PROBLEM_TYPE_ID primary key, not null Long
     * PROBLEM_TYPE String (either bug or task)

 * STATUS_TYPES
-    * STATUS_TYPE_ID primary key, not null Long (one status type to many problems)
+    * STATUS_TYPE_ID primary key, not null Long
-    * STATUS_TYPE String (1.Open ticket 2.Assigned to dev 3.In progres 4.Testing 5.Complete )
+    * STATUS_TYPE String (1.Open ticket 2.Assigned to dev 3.In progres 4.Testing 5.Complete)

+* Users has a foreign key to Role_Types this means:
+    * Users has a Many to One relationship to Role_Types and
+    * Role_Types has a One to Many relationship to Users

+* Problems has a foreign key to Problem_Types this means:
+    * Problems has a Many to One relationship to Problem_Types and
+    * Problem_Types has a One to Many relationship to Problems

+* Problems has a foreign key to Project_Id this means:
+    * Problems has a Many to One relationship to Project_Id and
+    * Project_Id has a One to Many relationship to Problems

+* Problems has a foreign key to Project_Manager_Id this means:
+    * Problems has a Many to One relationship to Project_Manager_Id and
+    * Project_Manager_Id has a One to Many relationship to Problems

+* Problems has a foreign key to Developer_Id this means:
+    * Problems has a Many to One relationship to Developer_Id and
+    * Developer_Id has a One to Many relationship to Problems

+* Problems has a foreign key to Status_Type_Id this means:
+    * Problems has a Many to One relationship to Status_Type_Id and
+    * Status_Type_Id has a One to Many relationship to Problems